thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/monitoring.md

 ### Charts

-At the top of the **Home** page, you will find a set of five charts that display essential information about the broker's activity over the last 10 minutes:
+At the top of the **Home** page, you will find a set of six charts that display essential information about the broker's activity over the last 10 minutes:
   - **Incoming messages.** This chart shows the number of messages published by MQTT clients to the broker.
   - **Outgoing messages.** Here, you can view the count of messages delivered by the broker to subscribing clients.
   - **Dropped messages.** This chart indicates messages that either lack subscribers or couldn't be delivered to subscribers due to network issues, client disconnections, or resource limitations.